 The sumo squat is a great multi- tasking movement if you want to focus on both your legs and abs.
 You will get a good workout for your whole lower half with the addition of a nice stomach workout.
 A winner!

-1. Stand with your fee wider than your hips, like a Japanese sumo wrestler.
-Your hands are behind your head with your elbows out the side.
+1. Stand with your feet wider than your hips, like a Japanese sumo wrestler.
+Place your hands behind your head with your elbows out the side.

 2. Inhale as your lower your body down, bending at the knees.